Kerou-Z/24787_Project_EmojiPrediction/README.md

 ## Goal
 The goal of this project is to generate a proper emoji for an input sentence.
-This project uses the method of LSTM with Glove embeddings.
+This project uses the method of LSTM & CNN with Glove & word2vec embeddings.

 ## Modules
 ### Dataset